jonwagner/Insight.Database.Schema/README.md

 - It gets out of your way.
 - SQL is SQL, not some mangled C# form of your data model
 - Works awesome with [Insight.Database](https://github.com/jonwagner/Insight.Database)

+## v2.0 Release ##
+Huzzah! v2.0 is finally done!

+Why is 2.0 better?

+- Compatibility with SQL Azure, so you can deploy to the cloud.
+- No dependency on SQL-SMO - SMO didn't play nicely with SQL Azure.
+- Better dependency detection - when you modify something, it makes the minimum set of changes to the database.
+- Column-level table updates - now columns can be added, removed, or modified without copying the entire data table.

+Also...

+- The code is a lot cleaner.
+- More test cases.

 # Documentation #